n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 |`U+17DD`   |`POS_ABOVEBASE_CONSONANT`| &#x17DD; Atthacan      |

-All remaining marks, including "Sign Coeng", must be tagged with the same positioning tag as the closest non-mark character the mark has affinity with, so that they move together during the sorting step.
+All remaining marks, including <samp>"Sign Coeng"</samp>, must be tagged with the same positioning tag as the closest non-mark character the mark has affinity with, so that they move together during the sorting step.